THE MILESTONES OF EUROPEAN INDUSTRIAL HERITAGE: ANCHOR POINTS. SELECTION CRITERIA AND PROCEDURE

 - rest places, especially for outdoor exhibitions

-Following the submission to the ERIH Secretariat of a completed "Questionnaire for sites", an Anchor Point application will be considered by the ERIH board, who will take in to account the following:
+Exclusively members of the ERIH association may be recognised and presented as Anchor Points.
+An Anchor Point application will be considered by the ERIH board, who will take into account the following:

 - Information provided by the applicant